FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 To hook all of this up, TWGTL needs to add a button to the user's profile page that says "Connect your WUPHF account".
 Notice it doesn't say "Login with WUPHF" since the user is already logged in; the user's identity for TWGTL isn't delegated to WUPHF.
 Once the user clicks this button, they will be taken to WUPHF's OAuth server to login and grant the necessary permissions for TWGTL to WUPHF for them.

+Since WUPHF doesn't actually exist, here's an example from Buffer, which connects to your social media accounts such as Twitter.

 <<IMAGE MAYBE>>

 The workflow for this mode looks like this: